BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 That's not because your beliefs are wrong, it's just because randomness likes to keep things interesting.
 In this case, the surprise comes not from flawed beliefs, but from sheer bad luck.

-**Remark**  In the *Bayesian* world, probability isn't about how often something actually happens---it's about what we believe will happen, given what we know.
+**Remark:** In the *Bayesian* world, probability isn't about how often something actually happens---it's about what we believe will happen, given what we know---our **degree of belief**.
 More precisely, it's a measure of uncertainty or confidence in a particular outcome or parameter, based on the information we currently have.
 This is quite different from the *frequentist* view, where probability is all about long-run frequencies.
 A frequentist might say, "If we rolled this die an infinite number of times, the proportion of ones would settle at 1/6".